🖨 3D Printer Radar

 Wait

-Prusa XL 2 is on the way.
+XL Pick & Place Toolhead is on the way.
 We recommend waiting unless you need a printer right now.

 📅 Add launch to calendar